epicchainlabs/epicvault-js/docs/overview.md

 slug: /
 ---

-`neon-js` is a Javascript library to interface with NEO blockchain, providing quick and easy methods to send RPC calls, create transactions and simple contract invocations.
+`epicvault-js` is a Javascript library to interface with EpicChain blockchain, providing quick and easy methods to send RPC calls, create transactions and simple contract invocations.